Posted in Recipes on 28.02.2019

 - Vegetable Lasagne – the pesto is swirled into the top layer of vegan cheese sauce and is SO freakin yum!!

-If you make this Easy Vegan Pesto Recipe or any of the recipes from The Cook & Him we’d LOVE to see!
-Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )
+If you make these Vegan Pesto Recipe or any of the recipes from The Cook & Him we’d LOVE to see!
+Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)

 Vegan Pesto Recipe

 prep: 5 mins / cook: 0 mins / inactive: 0 mins / total: 5 mins / quantity: 1 small jam jar

 - 2 cups (20g / 2 large handfuls) fresh basil leaves